Eastern Coral Snake

 Eastern coral snakes tend to be secretive, and many people are surprised when they find one living rather close to their home or even in their home.
-Unlike many other snakes, it doesn’t seem to prefer small mammals such as rats or mice but is more likely to take frogs, fish, insects, birds, lizards, and even other snakes.
 The coral snake is not aggressive toward humans.
 It’s not eager to bite to defend itself but will try to get away first.
-Since the tail and the head of a coral snake are about the same size, it wiggles its tail to make a predator think it’s the snake’s head.
+Since the tail and the head of a coral snake are about the same sizes, it wiggles its tail to make a predator think it’s the snake’s head.
 The snake also, it must be said, passes gas with a pop to startle a predator.
 It spends much of its time hiding under logs, leaf litter, or rotting stumps.

 - Texas coral snakes used to be classified as subspecies of eastern coral snakes.

-- Coral snakes are cousins to cobras, and in the same family.
+- Coral snakes are cousins to cobras and are in the same family.

 - Milk snakes are sometimes mistaken for coral snakes, but aren’t venomous.

 Is the eastern coral snake venomous?

 The eastern coral snake is extremely venomous.
 Though it is not a large snake and even its fangs aren’t very long, it contains enough venom to kill five adult humans.